Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 We learned that Capt.
 Jay Baker had posted racist imagery on Facebook — joking about a T-shirt that blamed China for the pandemic.
 The shirt was a twist on the Corona beer label that said “Covid 19 IMPORTED VIRUS FROM CHY-NA.”

-“Love my shirt,” Baker wrote last April in a post that since been deleted.
+“Love my shirt,” Baker wrote last April in a post that since has been deleted.
 “Get yours while they last.”

 Could this have been a factor in why he, and others who share his worldview, might fail to see the unavoidable racial component in the deaths of employees of Young’s Asian Massage and other such spas?